7 tips for talking to your child’s teacher about sensory processing issues

-sensory processing issues, it’s important to talk with his teacher about how they affect him.
-Knowing exactly what your child struggles with allows the teacher to find ways to help him be successful in the classroom.
+, it’s important to talk with their teacher about how this affects them.
+Knowing exactly what your kids struggle with allows the teacher to find ways to help them be successful in the classroom.
 Here are tips for explaining sensory processing issues to teachers.

 1. Meet with the teacher early in the school year.

 The ideal time to talk about your child’s issues is either right before or right after school begins.
 Meeting early makes the teacher aware of

 and strategies that have worked in the past.
 That allows them to put

 in place as soon as possible.
 It also lets teachers show kids that they understand and support them.

 Even if it’s later in the school year, don’t hesitate to request a meeting.
 Sharing information is important no matter when you do it.

 When you meet with teachers, ask them if they have any experience with sensory processing issues.
 That can make the conversation more comfortable.
 They may have taught kids with these issues and know strategies to help.
 Be prepared to explain the challenges if teachers don’t have this experience, however.